alvarorm22/devops/README.md

 ## API

-This API has been implemented with Python, it has been used the Flask module to expose the API service for requests.
+This API has been implemented with Python, Flask module has been used to expose the API service for requests.
 The api2json works as follows:

 - It receives a request to serve the air quality measurements of some cities